-- 8.1 The letter of representation received from Julie Morgan AM, dated 4th December 2017, brought to the LPA's attention that notice had not been served on the Mynachdy Institute under Certificate B of the application form.
-Notice was subsequently served on the Mynachdy Institute on 7th December 2017. - 8.2 Full planning permission is sought for the erection of 5 blocks of student accommodation, comprising 350 self-contained studio apartments, associated external hard and soft landscaped areas, roads, parking, cycle infrastructure and waste management facilities.
+- 8.1 Following receipt of the letters of representation received from Julie Morgan AM, dated 4th December 2017 and 9th January 2018, which brought to the LPA's attention that notice had not been served on all of the necessary freehold and leasehold parties with interests in the land under Certificate B of the application form, the applicant has confirmed that notice has now been served on all those with a freehold or leasehold interest in the land. - 8.2 Full planning permission is sought for the erection of 5 blocks of student accommodation, comprising 350 self-contained studio apartments, associated external hard and soft landscaped areas, roads, parking, cycle infrastructure and waste management facilities.
 The 5 blocks (A-E) would be organised in a linear arrangement along site with a central area of shared amenity space provided between blocks B and C. A new Community Centre building and Boxing Club will also be constructed adjacent to the entrance to the site. - 8.3 The key issues for consideration in the determination of this application are set out below: